 Anyone with excess, loose skin on the abdomen that cannot be addressed by weight loss and exercise are candidates for the procedure.
 You should be at or near your optimal weight because tummy tuck is not weight loss surgery.
 This procedure is intended for people who have already optimized their health and shape through healthy eating and exercise habits who have been left with excess skin due to pregnancy, bariatric surgery, or other weight loss.
 Patients who are smokers, have diabetes, or other have underlying health issues are not candidates for this procedure due to health risks and potential wound healing issues.

 Depending on the needs of the patient and the extent of correction needed, the usual price ranges from $8000 for a standard tummy tuck.
 An extended tummy tuck is typically $9000, and an extended tummy tuck plus is $10000.
 Some patients require a complex repair which is in addition to the tummy tuck procedure (such as significant hernia repair, extensive scar tissue from prior procedures, or other complicating factors).
-We offer all inclusive pricing so the fee includes all facility charges at an accredited surgery center, general anesthesia, an injection of a long-acting numbing medication during the procedure, two abdominal compression garments, all followup appointments, and a tube of scar gel at three weeks post op.
+We offer bundled pricing so the fee includes all facility charges at an accredited surgery center, general anesthesia, an injection of a long-acting numbing medication during the procedure, two abdominal compression garments, all followup appointments in clinic, and a tube of scar gel at three weeks post op.
 You will not receive a separate bill for facility or anesthesia fees.

 An extended tummy tuck is a tummy tuck with a longer incision, extending past the hips.
 An extended tummy tuck is recommended for patients who have excess skin beyond the abdomen, but who do not need or want a circumferential body lift.
 A patient with excess skin beyond the hips is a good candidate for an extended tummy tuck because a standard tummy tuck would result in “dog ears” or excess skin sitting on the hips.
 An extended tummy tuck takes longer to perform and costs $8500.
 An extended tummy tuck plus is $9500.